Wang-Lin-boop/GeminiMol/README.md

 The compound libraries are also stored in CSV format in the `${geminimol_data}/compound_library/` directory.
 When conducting screening, it is essential to specify the column name that represents the compound structures in the library.
 It is requried to maintain consistency between the SMILES column name in the `profile.csv` file and the compound library.

-For the provided commercial compound libraries, the column name is `SMILES`, whereas for the drug-target relationship databases, the column name is `Ligand_SMILES`.

 > Perform the PharmProfiler

 To perform virtual screening, the following command can be used.